acoache/knitr-beamer-3colors/README.md

 ## Define new colors

+There are already two color themes in this template: a light and a dark theme.
 If you want to change the three colors to create another color theme in any file (i.e. .Rnw or .tex), set new RGB color codes in the following commands:

 ```tex
 % Define colors